Engineering dynamically decoupled quantum simulations with trapped ions: Multi-ion tests

 with sites that are evenly spaced around a circle.
 This model has attracted extensive interest because it is exactly solvable using the asymptotic Bethe ansatz, and features a spin-liquid ground state and fractionalized spinon quasiparticles \cite{Greiter2019}.
 Previous work proposed to experimentally create this model with trapped ions \cite{Gra2014,Bermudez2017,Birnkammer2020} or atoms in a photonic crystal waveguide \cite{Hung2016}; however to our knowledge it has not been demonstrated.

 We approximately engineer the Haldane-Shastry model using the dynamical decoupling sequence for a Heisenberg model (Eq.~\ref{eq:Heisenberg} and Fig.~\ref{fig:Fig5}a) with four ions whose spin-spin interactions obey an inverse square power law: $J_{j,j'}\approx J_0/|j-j'|^2$.
 Because the sequence now relies on a fast drive limit, we set $t_1 J_0=0.05$.
-This model is a convenient target for our technique because reaching inverse-square power law couplings requires a large detuning of $\delta/\eta\Omega=9.9$, which is the regime in which dynamical decoupling provides the greatest advantage (see Fig.~\ref{fig:Fig3}b).
-Conversely, without the improvement allowed by decoupling, the dynamics would be too slow to see any substantial evolution before decoherence.
+This model is a convenient target for our technique because reaching inverse-square power law couplings requires a large detuning of $\delta/\eta\Omega=9.9$.
+At this large detuning, the scaled coherence time without dynamical decoupling is $\overline{J_0}\tau<1$, as suggested by Fig.~\ref{fig:Fig3}b, making decoupling necessary to see any nontrivial dynamics.